 The below article endeavors to provide both warehouse team leads and site managers with an up-to-the-minute look at the current state of supply chain operations following the COVID-19 pandemic.
-As restrictions are gradually eased and associates begin returning to work, GMs and 3PL supervisors will not only have to ensure a safe return to work, but, and more importantly, determine what kind of impact the first half of 2020 will have on their organizations.
+As restrictions are gradually eased and associates begin returning to work, warehouse manager and 3PL supervisors will not only have to ensure a safe return to work, but, and more importantly, determine what kind of impact the first half of 2020 will have on their organizations.
 Thus, the article argues for, and ultimately concludes that, there is no better time than the present in which to embark on cultural change, or: to go from COVID-19 to Lean.

 Returning to work has never been so fraught, nor for so many, as it is right now following the gradual easing of restrictions around the COVID-19 pandemic.

 And while fear, uncertainty, and doubt continue to pervade every decision in every industry the world over, none are as wholly affected by a sudden renewed outbreak (or worse) than warehouse operations.
 During this pandemic, we realized even more that no matter how much automation is used – the human employee will always be a scarce resource.

 Maintaining your workforce as your top resource, ensuring health and safety through the peak season will be of paramount importance.